Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics

 where $\langle \mathcal{O}^a_j(t)\mathcal{O}^{\bar{a}}_{j'}(0)\rangle$ is the ground state expectation value of a given correlation function at sites $j,j'$ and $a,\bar{a}$ denote site-specific indices.
 Using the Lehmann spectral representation \citep{fetter1998}, the structure factor can be cast as

 where $\vert \lambda^0 \rangle$ and $E_0$ denote the ground state and its correspondent energy.
 The essential step in obtaining the dynamical structure factor thus becomes calculating the form factors $\langle \lambda^0 \vert \mathcal{O}^a_k\vert \mu\rangle$ and summing over the intermediate eigenstates $\vert \mu\rangle$.
-The form factors can be expressed analytically using the algebraic Bethe ansatz for different models, such as the one-dimensional Bose gas \citep{Slavnov:1989,Slavnov:1990} and the Heisenberg chain \citep{Kitanine:1999,Kitanine:2000}.
+The form factors can be expressed analytically using the algebraic Bethe ansatz for different models, such as the 1D Bose gas \citep{Slavnov:1989,Slavnov:1990} and the Heisenberg chain \citep{Kitanine:1999,Kitanine:2000}.
 The summation over intermediate eigenstates is performed by assuming certain properties of the form factors for large systems and realizing an optimized scan of the Hilbert space.
 Once the method returns a list of form factors, a dynamical correlation function can be calculated.

-Since its development, ABACUS has been used to obtain accurate results for the correlation functions of different one-dimensional integrable many-body models.
-Applications include the calculation of properties of the one-dimensional Bose gas such as one-body dynamical correlations, \citep{Caux:2007}, correlations of highly excited \citep{Fokkema:2014}, and finite-temperature regimes \citep{Panfil:2014}, as well as the four-spinon structure factor of the Heisenberg model \citep{Caux:2006}.
-Additionally, the method has been successfully applied in the prediction of experimental results such as the dynamical structure factor \citep{Fabbri:2015} and the excitation spectrum of the one-dimensional Bose gas \citep{Meinert:2015} (see Fig.~\ref{fig:excitationBoseAbacus}).
+Since its development, ABACUS has been used to obtain accurate results for the correlation functions of different 1D integrable many-body models.
+Applications include the calculation of properties of the 1D Bose gas such as one-body dynamical correlations, \citep{Caux:2007}, correlations of highly excited \citep{Fokkema:2014}, and finite-temperature regimes \citep{Panfil:2014}, as well as the four-spinon structure factor of the Heisenberg model \citep{Caux:2006}.
+Additionally, the method has been successfully applied in the prediction of experimental results such as the dynamical structure factor \citep{Fabbri:2015} and the excitation spectrum of the 1D Bose gas \citep{Meinert:2015} (see Fig.~\ref{fig:excitationBoseAbacus}).